underscoreio/shapeless-guide/src/pages/generic/debugging.md

 CsvEncoder[Int :: Float :: HNil]
 ```

-This fails to compile so we know
+This fails so we know we have to search deeper in the expansion.
-we can ignore `genericEncoder` for now.
 The next step is to try the components of the `HList`:

 ```tut:book:silent